gitworkflows/devpod/operations/observability/mixins/README.md

 /werft withObservabilityBranch=<my-branch>
 ```

-* Use Gitpod helm charts to deploy a preview, and add the observability annotation
+* Use Devpod helm charts to deploy a preview, and add the observability annotation
 ```
 /werft with-helm=true with-observability=true
 # Just in case your PR requires extra configuration on Prometheus side (and you have a new branch on https://github.com/gitpod-io/observability with such changes)